top of page

 1. Hormetic Stressor:

-Cold exposure is an extremely potent tool that can cause that healthy stress response.
+Cold exposure is an extremely potent tool that can cause a healthy stress response.
 By changing our attitude to the cold, and preparing ourselves for the cold through the breath, we influence our bodily reactions.
 We prime our body to cope better with this stressor.
 Consequently, this leads to more stress resilience in the long run, as we are increasing our stress threshold.
 The benefits extend past the immediate context of cold exposure and help with other stressful situations in everyday life.

 2. Cardiovascular Workout:

-Going into the cold trains our smooth vascular muscles inside our blood vessells to rapidly contract and relax.
+Going into the cold trains our smooth vascular muscles inside our blood vessels to rapidly contract and relax.
 Our body uses these muscles to close our vessels (vasoconstriction), but then also, open them up again when necessary (vasodilation).
-Strong vascular muscles helps the heart move blood around the body.
-Without stimuli like the cold these muscles don't work as much and they atrophie.
+Strong vascular muscles help the heart move blood around the body.
+Without stimuli like the cold, these muscles don't work as much and they atrophy.
 This means our hearts have to work harder and harder to compensate.
 Training these vascular muscles with the cold means that we make these vascular muscles more flexible and in time gain more control over them.
 Keeping this system healthy and flowing is vital for good health, the cold offers a great way to train and improve the whole cardiovascular system.
 It is a powerful and effective cardiovascular workout. (to the same degree as going for a run!)

-3. Improvoing Thermoregulation:
+3. Improving Thermoregulation:

 4. Mental Wellbeing: